jtamboli07/BPMEWorkshop/start_Process.md

 # Starting a process when the case is created.
 A long-running process provides the ability to manage user activities and making sure work is done in a timely fashion by the predefined user/offer set.
 Long-running processes are persisted in the BPM engine database to keep track of progress as the work gets completed.
 In triggering a long-running process, you create a process instance that will run until the completion of the activities that make up the process.
 As a best practice, long-running processes should be broken up into multiple smaller sub-processes that are responsible for a specific part of the process.
 When it comes to case management we break the life of the case up into multiple milestones that complete specific activities to solve a problem.
 We then string these activities together to complete the life of the case end-to-end.
 Every one of these milestones is represented by a case states that we defined in the business object model.
-In our scenario, we have Registered, Advise, Investigate, and Resolved as the case states.
+In our scenario, we have Registered, Advice, Investigate, and Resolved as the case states.
 Each of these states may or may not have multiple activities to be performed to complete the process or move the case state from one to the next.
 We will create a process for each of these states.

 For the first process, we will create a process that will be responsible for processing the "Registered" state of the process.
 The case represents the meta-data of the case for example the customer or dispute.
 The actual data should be located in the organization's systems of record and the BPM process should collect the data that is required to perform to work as the user needs the data.
 In our case, we assume the BPM case is the real data.
 When we created the business service we created the case but did not trigger a long-running process to handle the actual dispute.